stcchau/cube_solver/README.md

 # cube_solver
-Solves a special Rubik's Cube
+Solves a Square One Cube